hallzy/dotfiles/README.md

 The 5th Entry will pull new changes from the repos I use for my vim plugins and then copy those changes to my .vim directory.

-The last step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.
+The 6th step runs a script that creates symbolic links in your /bin folder for scripts that are in ~/.my-scripts.

+The 7th step will put the fonts in all the right places to use the latex resume.

 ####Update Your Local Repo